casper-ecosystem/cep-78-enhanced-nft/docs/modalities.md

 ## AllowMinting

-By switching allow_minting to false we pause minting.
-Reverts with MintingIsPaused error if allow_minting is false.
+The `AllowMinting` modality dictates the ability for **any** entity to mint or not.
+If `allow_minting` is set to false, any attempt to mint will revert with a `MintingIsPaused` error.
 This modality provides two options:

 | AllowMinting | bool |
 | ------------ | ---- |